ekozyreff/ekozyreff.github.io/index.md

 - **Mixed Integer Programming:** Specialized in formulating and solving optimization problems with a focus on mixed integer programming.
 - **Excel and VBA:** Adept at harnessing the power of Excel and VBA to streamline processes and enhance decision-making.

 Feel free to explore my portfolio to discover more about the projects I've undertaken and the impact they've had.
-If you have any questions or would like to connect, don't hesitate to reach out.
+If you have any questions or would like to connect, don't hesitate to reach out (via [LinkedIn](https://www.linkedin.com/in/ekozyreff/) is best).

 Thank you for visiting! ✨